Propulsion-Power-TU-Delft/PyShockflow/README.md

 python main.py
 ```

-- The input parameters are specified inside every `main.py` file, and should be quite easy to modify.
+- The input parameters are specified inside every `main.py` file, and should be quite easy to comprehend and modify.
 The legend for the input variables is the following (SI units):
 ```python
 LENGTH: length of the tube
 NX: number of points for the space-discretization